 Full-Day Trip

-- Start early and reach for the morning safari (7 AM slot).
+- Start your day early and reach the gate by 6:00 AM for the Morning Safari.

-- After the safari, have breakfast at a local restaurant.
+- Finish the safari by 9:30 AM and have breakfast at a local eatery in Tholpetty.

 Two-Day Itinerary

-- Day 2: Go for the early morning safari at Tholpetty Wildlife Sanctuary.
-After the safari, visit Papanasini river and then head to Kuruva Island for a few hours of nature walks.
-Depart in the evening.
+- Day 2: Go for the early morning safari at Tholpetty.
+It is the best way to start the day.
+After breakfast, head to Kuruva Island for a few hours of nature walking.
+If time permits, visit the Banasura Sagar Dam on your way back.

 Local Culture and Cuisine